autolab/Autolab-CLI/README.md

 Please make sure openssl and libcurl libraries are installed prior to building.
 They can usually be installed with the system's package manager on Linux.

+For example, on Ubuntu, users can install these dependencies by running:
+`sudo apt-get install libssl-dev libcurl4-openssl-dev`

 ### Getting Client Credentials

 The program requires client credentials in order to build.